Veronique Briant MBACP (Accred) Counsellor & Relationship Therapist

 This therapist has indicated that they belong to an Accredited Register.

 Adult children of alcoholics/addicts

-I charge £40 for individual counselling for a 50 minute session.
-I do offer concessions for low income.
+I charge from £50 for individual counselling (for a 50 minute session).

 Couples sessions are charged from £70 (for a 60 minute session) with longer sessions available.
 Please see website for more information on fees and payment.